loganpinel06/PantryAI/README.md

     - Now replace the group of *'s with your databases token which can be copied from the same place as the uri string
 ### Run the Application
 Navigate to main.py in the codebase and run the file!

+# 🧠 What I Learned

+# 📌 Future Development